AnthonySteele/TeamCityChangeNotifier/README.md

 The steps to get it working are:
 1. Build this program.
 2. Configure the app.config with suitable values.
 You should know the teamcity url and smtp settings.
-The TeamCityAuthInfo [should be generated like this](http://stackoverflow.com/a/13706696/5599).
+The TeamCityAuthInfo [should be generated like the authInfo here](http://stackoverflow.com/a/13706696/5599).
-3. Find the TeamCity internal id of the build.
+3. Find the TeamCity internal id of the released build.
 If you are looking at a build result in a browser, it is the number in the url right after `?buildId=`.
 In  TeamCity build automation it is `build.number`

+## Sample output

+Release to Catalogue with 2 changes in 1 build

+anthony.steele on Tue 03/02/2015 15:08
+ HttpRequestException as release error not warming

+anthony.steele on Tue 03/02/2015 14:50
+ Formatting